Contact Supervisors to report hazardous road conditions.

 Sandstone Township Supervisors, Gary Hinsch and Linda Thomson performed their annual review of the township's 33 miles of roads.
 It was completed the beginning of May 2021.

 Pine County Board voted to keep 10 percent more of the timber sales and tax forfeited land sales, decreasing the township's portion by 10 percent.
 This puts more burden on the local township levy to cover the loss.

 The board has been working diligently to thoughtfully cut expenses where they can and still maintain township roads.

 The cost of diesel fuel will increase the cost of grading and plowing township roads.

-Please give the graders space as it heads down your road and watch for dump trucks hauling gravel.
+Please give the grader space as it heads down your road and watch for dump trucks hauling gravel.

 Thank your township board for the time they take to manage your township and keep roads in safe travel conditions.

 Thanks to the supervisors and grader operators who continue to work hard to keep your township roads graded, plowed and safe for travel.